What is a Tenancy Agreement?

 Once a year, on your anniversary date, you are required to provide paperwork to verify your income and your household composition.
 Failure to do so could result in your subsidy being revoked.

-How can I as a tenant held reduce humidity and mold/mildew in my unit?
+How can I as a tenant help reduce mould/mildew in my unit?

-Tenants shall provide adequate ventilation to prevent excessive moisture build up upon walls and windows.
-In particular, the tenant shall close the door to the bathroom and turn on the ventilation or open the window for 5 minutes after a steamy shower and the tenant shall avoid excessive rapid boiling of water while cooking.
-The tenant shall wash all mold and/or mildew off all cleanable surfaces to prevent its accumulation.
-Mold and mildew is avoidable!
+It is important to provide adequate ventilation to prevent excessive moisture build up upon walls and windows.
+Most importantly, all occupants should close the door to the bathroom and turn on the ventilation fan or open the window for 5 minutes when showering or bathing.
+In the kitchen, avoid excessive rapid boiling of water while cooking and always run the stove fan.
+Tenants are responsible for washing all mold and/or mildew off all cleanable surfaces to prevent accumulation.
+Possible cleaning solutions include vinegar, detergent or a mixture of one part bleach to 2 parts water.

 Where am I allowed to park?